Kisky3/TOEIC/index.md

 6.punctuality: the quality or state of observing an appointed or regular time.

 7.bulletin: a printed or broadcast statement on a matter of public interest; a regular publication issued by an organization.

+8.intercom: a system for two-way communication, as between two rooms.